r4tt4/icinga1-rocketchat-notification/README.md

 	}
 ```

-- Make sure you defined a contact for your notifiaction:
+* Make sure you defined a contact for your notifiction:

 ```
 # "user_rocketchat" contact definition